Read on for my 5 best tips for getting your dress to where it needs to be on the big day!

 This largely depends on the dress itself, how easy it is to hike in, and how far we're going.
 I'd say that half my couples who are hiking choose to do their entire hike in their dress while the other half will carry it part way (or have me carry it part way! ha!) and then change into it when we get to our final destination.
 Trust me when I say that I've carried a lot of beautiful dresses up a lot of mountains!
 Again, choosing a dress that can be rolled up and attached to a pack will make this a lot easier!
 Even for couples who choose not to wear their dresses for most of the hike itself I make sure to have them wear it for at least some hiking so we can get fun shots!

-3. Be aware of backpack straps
+3. be aware of backpack straps on bare shoulders

 4. wear shoes you can actually hike in

-5. Accept that your dress is going to get dirty (and that it will all be worth it!)
+5. accept that your dress is going to get dirty (and that it will all be worth it!)